eshaanrev/Robotics/README.md

 # robotics
-Only banquet code will be posted for now, just driver, no auton.
+Only banquet code will be posted for now, no auton.